camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 ## Develop a Tenant-Aware Process Application

 In this step, we describe a process application that deploys different processes for the two tenants.
-It also exposes a REST resource that uses CDI to transparently interact with the correct process engine based on a tenant identifier.
+It also exposes a REST resource that returns a tenant's process definitions.
+To identify the tenant, we provide a user name in the REST request.
+In the implementation, we use CDI to transparently interact with the correct process engine based on the tenant identifier.

 <div class="alert alert-info">
   <p>